snes19xx/toronto-farmers-markets/README.md

 # toronto-farmers-markets
-Digitizing Toronto's public and farmers markets
+Digitizing Toronto's public and farmers markets with GIS